Report Identity Theft: What to Do If Your Identity is Stolen

 Transunion | 800-680–7289 | 800-916-8800 | www.transunion.com |

 Second, contact the creditors for any accounts that have been tampered with or opened fraudulently.
 Ask to speak with someone in the security or fraud department, and follow up in writing.
-Following up with a letter is one of the procedures spelled out in the Fair Credit Billing Act for resolving errors on credit billing statements, including charges that you have not made.
+The Fair Credit Billing Act outlines procedures for following up with a letter to resolve credit billing statement errors, including charges you have not made.

 Third, create an identity theft report to help you deal with credit reporting agencies, debt collectors and businesses that opened accounts in your name.
 Submit a complaint about the theft to the Federal Trade Commission (FTC).
 After you complete the FTC complaint report, print a copy.
 It will print as an Identity Theft Affidavit.
 Take your Identity Theft Affidavit to the police department and file a report.
 Obtain a copy of the police report or the report number.
 Attach your Identity Theft Affidavit to your police report to make an Identity Theft Report.